Ballia railway station

 Ballia Railway station is a railway station in Ballia, Uttar Pradesh with station code BUI.
 It serves Ballia city.
-The station consists of four platforms and new 26 coach Modern LHB Washing Pit is waiting for inauguration.
-The station catering to about 80 trains including two Rajdhani Expresses.
-The station is well developed and include facilities like a waiting room, two bridges, a ticket counter, enquiry, three entrance gates, four platforms, food counters, a bookstall, vehicle parking, etc. Escalator and lifts are in construction and will be completed soon.
+The station consists of four platforms and new 26 coach Modern lhb washing pit.
+The station catering to about 92 trains including two Rajdhani Expresses.
+The station is well developed and include facilities like a waiting room, two bridges, a ticket counter, enquiry, three entrance gates, escalator, four platforms, food counters, a bookstall, vehicle parking, lifts, etc.

 The station comes under A category railway station.

 Ballia is a very important and busy railway station and in future with the completions of mau-Gazipur-Dildarngar line Ballia will be directly connected to Howrah-Amritsar mainline and will become more important and busy and will serve to more than 115 train.